-While chronic pelvic pain and sexual health are often seen as medical in nature — with treatments including antibiotics, a variety of calming topical creams, physical therapy, nerve blocks, or even “just have a glass of wine” — women can find their experiences invalidated when seeking help.
-It can be discouraging to navigate the medical system, or even worse, to feel that a diagnosis, treatment, or cure is out of reach.
+While chronic pelvic pain and sexual health are often seen as medical in nature — including antibiotics, a variety of calming topical creams, physical therapy, nerve blocks, or even “just have a glass of wine” — women can find their experiences invalidated when seeking help.
+It can be discouraging to navigate the medical system, or even worse, to feel that a diagnosis or cure is out of reach.

 Research shows that for these disorders, women often end up seeing various specialists, and it can take several years to reach an accurate diagnosis.
 Managing chronic pain is already difficult and depleting, and this connection between gynecological health and pain makes it more complicated to discuss in our culture.

 Dr. Karolina Pekala offers an empathetic therapeutic space in which women can discuss their pain openly.
 Her unique approach blends psychoeducation, pain-minimizing techniques, and a CBT perspective to change the client’s view of pain, which in turn, affects and alleviates the way in which they experience pain.